metio/ilo/docs/content/community/alternatives.md

 - [gitpod](https://www.gitpod.io/): Describe your dev environment as code and get fully prebuilt, ready-to-code development environments for any GitLab, GitHub, and Bitbucket project.
 - [vagrant](https://www.vagrantup.com/): Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 - [subuser](https://subuser.org/): Subuser turns Docker containers into normal linux programs
+- [bob](https://bobbuildtool.dev/): Bob is a functional build automation tool with an emphasisis on cross compilation.
+It is intended for complex embedded projects and thus focuses on reproducible builds while still being nice to developers in agile environments.

 ## Feature Comparison